guyguy2001/txircd/docs/oper-permissions.md

 Permission                | Module                    | Description
 --------------------------|---------------------------|------------------------------------
-account-drop              | AccountAdminDrop          | Allows the use of the ACCOUNTADMINDROP command to forcibly drop a user's service account. channel-denied            | DenyChannels              | Allows an oper to join a channel that is not allowed by the module configuration. command-censor            | Censor                    | Allows the use of the CENSOR command to disallow and replace a given word. command-globops           | Globops                   | Allows the use of the GLOBOPS command to send a notice to opers who have permission to view them. command-gloadmodule       | GlobalLoad                | Allows the use of the GLOADMODULE command to load a module on all servers on the network.
+channel-denied            | DenyChannels              | Allows an oper to join a channel that is not allowed by the module configuration. command-accountadmindrop  | AccountAdminDrop          | Allows the use of the ACCOUNTADMINDROP command to forcibly drop a user's service account. command-censor            | Censor                    | Allows the use of the CENSOR command to disallow and replace a given word. command-globops           | Globops                   | Allows the use of the GLOBOPS command to send a notice to opers who have permission to view them. command-gloadmodule       | GlobalLoad                | Allows the use of the GLOADMODULE command to load a module on all servers on the network.